 As of 15 January 2025, the CMV (Second Amendment) Rules, 2024 mandate that motorcycles manufactured on or after this date must fit either a rear‑view mirror or a “device for indirect vision” compliant with AIS‑001 (Part 1 Rev. 2:2023) and AIS‑002 (Part 1 Rev. 2:2023).

-Official Forms Required for Bike Modification in India
+What Are The Official Forms Required For Bike Modification In India?

 Key Legal Points